-Montana Real Estate Content Outline
+Pennsylvania Real Estate Broker Licensing Examination Content Outline

-Effective: January 1, 2025
+Effective: May 1, 2025

-The state-specific examination is made up of forty (40) scored items for salesperson and broker candidates.
-The examinations also contain five to ten (5-10) pretest items.
-The pretest items are not identified and will not affect a candidate's score in any way.
+The state-specific examination is made up of forty (40) scored items for broker candidates.
+The examination also contains ten (10) pretest items, which are not identified and do not affect a candidate's score in any way.